I’ve written a lot about studio monitors on Recording Base.

 However, in a homely environment, we can’t listen to them.
 But in a controlled environment such as in a well-treated acoustic room, you can hear them.

 These low-intensity vibrations can alter the sound emits from the source (studio monitor).
 As a result, the sound your ear hears is not the same emits from the source.

-That’s the reason why do you need to monitor isolation treatment in your studio.
+That’s the reason why you need to monitor isolation treatment in your studio.

-So, here’s you got the idea that what is monitor isolation and why do you need this.
+So, here’s you got the idea that what is monitor isolation and why you need this.

 But how do you isolate your studio monitors so that you could get that unaltered sound?